 Here at Fellowship Home Loans we believe that once a borrower has made on-time payments for at least two years, one of our licensed Loan Officers should look over their loan to help them avoid the pitfalls of a modification.

 Although the most common loan modifications have to do with rate and payment restructuring, another common strategy among many is for mortgage companies to offer principle deferment.
 A loan modification using deferred principal is also known as “forebearance”.
 Unfortunately some borrowers make low payments for a period of time before having to pay a large balloon payment or risk losing their home.
-As a Christian lender, we want nothing more than to help people save their homes by avoiding a balloon payment.
+As an honest lender, we want nothing more than to help people save their homes by avoiding a balloon payment.
 When balloon payments are not structured into the modification, the deferred balance will remain positioned as a lien on the home in the form of a silent second mortgage which will not come into play until the home is refinanced or sold.

 To qualify for a modification in the first place, you need to miss a significant amount of payments which can have a devastating effect on your credit scores and impact your chances of refinancing in the future.
 If you haven’t missed any mortgage payments and have a shortage of cash every month, your current lender will tell you that you must be in default before qualifying for a modification.
 Missing multiple payments solely to qualify for a loan modification should never be an option.
 This could backfire if your application for a loan modification is denied.
 With late mortgage payments on your credit report it is extremely unlikely that you will qualify for a refinance or any other type of financing until you have a solid history of on-time payments.